 Huevos a la Mexicana

 Huevos a la Mexicana or Mexican style eggs are a bit less fancy.
 Scrambled eggs mixed with sautéed tomatoes, onions and finely chopped green peppers, that’s it.
 They make fantastic tacos and go great with mashed beans.
+While these are similar to Huevos rancheros, they are definitely not the same.

 As you see, in Mexico you can have something different for breakfast every day for a year, and you’d be just getting started.
 Mexican cuisine is as rich as their culture, and its food as warm as its people.